 That being said, lenses are where you should spend the most significant part of your budget.
 You should look at them as a long-term investment in your photography craft.

 Here’s our rundown of the best lenses on the market and how to pick one for food photography.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Consider the Crop Factor

-A cropped sensor is cheaper for a camera manufacturer to make.
+A crop sensor is cheaper for a camera manufacturer to make.
 This makes decent digital cameras available to a wide variety of consumers.
 In a crop frame camera, the sensor cuts out the edges of the frame.
 This increases the focal length.

 The Canon Rebel series is an excellent example of a popular DSLR with a cropped sensor.
 It’s quite popular among food bloggers.

 But the focal length of your lens will be different on a cropped sensor camera than on a full-frame one.

 If you think you will upgrade from a cropped sensor to a full frame one day, then you should take this into consideration when shopping for a camera lens.